-- Using raised wooden platforms to hide the bed– Wooden platforms are an excellent way to separate the space in tiny apartments.
+Using raised wooden platforms to hide the bed– Wooden platforms are an excellent way to separate the space in tiny apartments.
 You can create a living room area, home office, library, or anything you like under it.

-- Loft over a kitchen– If you have a relatively high ceiling, think about squeezing a bed over the kitchen or some other functional space below.
-Naturally, to reach the bed, you'll have to use ladders or stairs.
+Loft over a kitchen– If you have a relatively high ceiling, consider squeezing a bed over the kitchen or some other functional space below.
+To reach the bed, you'll have to use ladders or stairs.
 In such cases, you can create more storage space by using the room under the stairs.

-Fold-Down Dining Table
+Fold-Down Dining Room Table

 The kitchen might be the soul of every home, but the dining area and living room are places where memories are made.
 In small apartments, these two rarely come separately.
 Thus, finding ways to make both spaces functional is imperative.